crawfordsm/zSALT/README.md

    that was created.
 Skylines should be straight and cosmic rays should be cleaned.

+To extract spectra and measure the redshift:

-8. To extract spectra, use extractobject.py.
+   A. use extractobject.py.
 This can be called just by giving the frame name in which to extract the object.
 It will then ask for the central row of the object to be extract.
 This can be repeated for different rows.

         python galextract xmfxgbpP201302010093.fits 513 5

    You will either need the full path to extractobject.py.
 This will perform a sky subtraction and extraction of the spectrum.
 Provide the filename, the y-center of the spectrum to extract, and the half-width of the aperture to extract.

-9. To calculate the redshift, use redshift.py.
+   B. To calculate the redshift, use redshift.py.
 You will have to give it a template to match and different templates are available for matching.
 The format of it is:

         python redshift.py [SPECTRUMFILE] [TEMPLATEFILE]

    This will display the spectrum, measure a redshift, and overplot the template at the best fit redshift.
 This may need to be repeated for different redshifts

-10. To extract the AGN, run agnextract.py.
-Give it a filename, y-center (central row of the object ) and dy (half width of the object) like so
+To extract the AGN for the LCOGT project:

+Run agnextract.py.
+Give it a filename, y-center (central row of the object ) and
+    dy (half width of the object) like so

          python agnextract.py xsmfxgbpP201505200016.fits 552 5